 Home Remedies for a Hernia

-Home remedies won’t cure a hernia, but there are things that can be done to help alleviate symptoms.
+Home remedies won’t cure a hernia, but there are things that can be done to help alleviate symptoms of hernia.

 - Increasing fiber intake (to help relieve constipation that can cause straining during bowel movements, which can aggravate a hernia

 - Eating a diet richer in whole grains, fruits & vegetables

 - Dietary changes - avoid large or heavy meals & maintain healthy body weight

 - Avoiding spicy & tomato-based foods – to cut down the chances of reflux

 Hernia Risk Factors